 - 1. The APPLICANT shall describe the training that will be provided for staff to strengthen their capability to effectively provide the proposed services. - 2.
 The APPLICANT shall describe its ability to supervise, train and provide administrative direction relative to the delivery of the proposed services and comply with ADAD Management Requirements.
-The description
+The description shall include frequency and method of conducting supervision and documentation of the same.

-- 3. The APPLICANT shall include an organizational chart that reflects the location of the EBP and the positions, lines of responsibility and supervision to carry out the program.
+- 3. The APPLICANT shall include an organizational chart that reflects the location of the EBP/II and the positions, lines of responsibility and supervision to carry out the program.
 The organization and program specific charts will not count in the page limit for this section of the RFP. - 4.
 The APPLICANT shall describe the approach and rationale for the organizational structure, functions and staffing for the proposed services as detailed in the organizational chart(s).